epw/consensus/consensus.md

 **Ask what it means to be human.**

 Consensus is a game about people who are everything humans can be, want to be, strive to be.
 But it’s also about how these people still can fail, whether by not being true enough to themselves or by going too far.
 As you ask leading questions, make moves, and write Forces, focus on making yourself and the other players think about the nature of humanity, theirselves’ and others’.
 In this game, a scene about a character drowning their sorrows in a bar can be just as important, if not moreso, as a knock-down drag-out fight.
-Sorrows make us human, while any beast can do battle.

 **Make the Consensus come to life.**